 It was exceptionally difficult to create a list of just a few of the best Warhammer books while trying to be fair and encapsulate as much as possible.
 This list was made by using Goodreads data to look at the popularity and success of certain titles, then filling in the gaps with other great recommendations to create a well-rounded list.

 As well, in most cases, only the first book in a series features on our list.
 That’s because, obviously, new readers should start with the beginning of a series.
-So, some beloved books from later in popular series such as Eisenhorn, Ciaphas Cain, or Gaunt’s Guard are missing from this list in favour of the first book in the series.
+So, some beloved books from later in popular series such as Eisenhorn, Ciaphas Cain, or Gaunt’s Ghosts are missing from this list in favour of the first book in the series.

 However, there are two exceptions to this guideline.
 The first is when books have since been collected and re-published in an omnibus.
 This is something that is incredibly common from the Black Library.